 Named for the 106th Mayor of the nation's largest city, the first (and only) African American Mayor elected in New York City, the David N. Dinkins Leadership & Public Policy Forum provides a vehicle for analysis, focus and dialogue around the dynamic elements of urban policies, programs, and initiatives.

-For the past 20 years, this annual forum has addressed many of the challenging issues including education, the environment, labor, tourism, immigration and fiscal crises that successful and urban ecosystems must contend with.
+For over 20 years, this annual forum has addressed many of the challenging issues that successful urban ecosystems must contend with -- including education, the environment, labor, tourism, incarceration and fiscal crises.

 2960 Broadway, New York, NY 10027

 98th Mayor of Philadelphia, and Professor of Professional Practice in Urban and Public Affairs, Columbia SIPA

 Associate Professor of Political Science and American Studies at Fordham University

 President and Chief Executive Officer of the Community Service Society of New York

 Professor of International and Public Affairs and Political Science; Director of the Urban and Social Policy Program, Columbia SIPA